|

 identical to the final reliability verification tests conducted at the

-the production process on the reliability of the product.
-In many
+production process on the reliability of the product.
+In many cases, the

-cases, the test units that undergo reliability testing prior to the
+test units that undergo reliability testing prior to the onset of actual

-onset of actual production are hand-built or carefully adjust prior to
+production are hand-built or carefully adjust prior to the beginning of

-the beginning of the reliability tests.
-By replicating these tests
+the reliability tests.
+By replicating these tests with actual production

 - Design/Process